 The College Access, Mentoring, Information and Outreach program (CAMINO) is a collaborative effort between Armstrong, Savannah State University, and Savannah Technical College aimed at increasing the percentage of Latino students enrolling in college.

 This site, a collaboration between Armstrong and the community tracks the progress of priority areas of public interest in Savannah-Chatham community relating to education and youth development, health and wellness, economic independence and regionalism.

 As technology evolves, security must evolve as well to make sure our communities stay safe.
-The Cyber-Security Research Institute is equipped with state-of-the art equipment to prepare those who want to make a difference and protect people from cyber-related threats.
+The Center for Applied Cyber Education is equipped with state-of-the art equipment to prepare those who want to make a difference and protect people from cyber-related threats.